WHAT IS LIFESTYLE MEDICINE ?

-Lifestyle medicine strives to optimize physical and mental health through five lifestyle pillars: nutrition, sleep, fitness, stress management, and social relationships.
+Lifestyle medicine strives to optimize physical and mental health through seven lifestyle pillars: nutrition, sleep, fitness, stress management, social relationships, passion and purpose, and cognitive enhancement.
 Rather than just treating symptoms, lifestyle medicine uses evidence-based principles to develop preventive measures and address the underlying cause of disease.
 The ultimate goal is to increase longevity and improve quality of life for people of all ages and backgrounds.

 WHY WE NEED LIFESTYLE MEDICINE

 In 2020, a report from the Centers for Disease Control and Prevention (CDC) revealed a considerable decline in human longevity in the United States.
 Life expectancy decreased from 78.8 to 77.0 between 2019 and 2020 – exceeding the average change in life expectancy in other high-income countries.
 This is likely a result of a the ongoing COVID-19 pandemic and the continued increases in chronic disease.
 US life expectancy is predicted to have declined to 76.6 in the year 2021, which would indicate a net loss of 2.2 years from the year 2019.
 The growing decline in longevity in the US highlights the importance of preventing chronic disease and maintaining a healthy immune system.